SiTH-Diffusion/SiTH/README.md

 ```
 @inproceedings{ho2024sith,
     title={SiTH: Single-view Textured Human Reconstruction with Image-Conditioned Diffusion},
-    author={Hsuan-I Ho and Jie Song and Otmar Hilliges},
+    author={Ho, Hsuan-I and Song, Jie and Hilliges, Otmar},
     booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)},
     year={2024}
   }